-Two years ago I discovered intuitive expressive painting and I feel like I’ve come back home to myself.
+Three years ago I discovered intuitive expressive painting and I feel like I’ve come back home to myself.

 Music and song and storytelling and dance and site specific performance and fiddle making and connections and poetry and traveling and strangers and family and home….